SafnetCo2/Phase-3-Independent-Project-CLI-ORM-Josephine-Nzioka/README.md

 ## About the Developer

 Hey there! 👋 I'm Josephine, a passionate student of software development at Moringa School.
 I have a keen interest in crafting elegant solutions to real-world problems using technology.
-Currently, I'm honing my skills in Python, SQL, and web development, among other always eager to learn and grow with each new challenge I encounter.
+Currently, I'm honing my skills in Python, SQL, and web development, among others always eager to learn and grow with each new challenge I encounter.